-We look forward to welcoming you to Nuremberg again.
-Currently, the seven-day-average of coronavirus case numbers remains stable at under 50 per 100,000, which permits the opening of dining, cultural institutions, hotels and other tourism services.
+We look forward to welcoming you to Nuremberg.
+Currently, the seven-day-average of coronavirus case numbers remains above 35 per 100,000, which permits the opening of dining, cultural institutions, hotels and other tourism services.

 If you have questions, we are happy to answer them by email at email@example.com or by telephone at +49 911 23360.
 We can't wait to see you!